Victor Hugo Díaz: Musical career

-He died on October 23, 1977.
+He died on October 23, 1977, aged 50, in Buenos Aires.

 Family

 Díaz was married to Victoria Cura, Domingo Cura's sister, with whom he had a daughter, María Victoria, born in 1961.
-María (Mavi) Díaz became an important part of Argentine rock and roll in the 1980s as a member of the Viuda e hijas de Roque Enroll (English: Widow and Daughters of Roque Enroll).
+María (Mavi) Díaz became an important part of Argentine rock and roll in the 1980s, as a member of the Viuda e hijas de Roque Enroll (English: Widow and Daughters of Roque Enroll).

 Movie soundtracks

 The sound of his harmonica was captured in the song Milonga Triste included in the film The Tango Lesson, directed by Sally Potter.